 Probation and Child Abuse Convictions in California

 In some cases, courts may sentence individuals to probation after a child abuse conviction.
 The court will set the conditions for either misdemeanor or felony probation.
-Individuals sentenced to child abuse probation must usually:
+Individuals sentenced to child abuse probation must often:

-- Obey a Protective Order
+- Obey a protective order

 Defenses for Child Abuse Charges

 Individuals facing child abuse charges do have legal options for their defense.
 Working with a criminal defense lawyer in Los Angeles can improve your odds of beating a charge under PC 273(d).
 There are several different defenses that can be used depending on the particulars of your case.
 The most common defenses are:

 - You did not intend to harm your child

 - You were falsely accused of child abuse

 You Did Not Intend to Harm Your Child

 Because California Penal Code Section 273(d) requires that the act in question be willfully done, accidentally striking a child should not result in a child abuse conviction in California.